-You will notice that the take-home exam honor statement now expressly affirms that you have not used any unauthorized materials, including but not limited to AI chatbots such as ChatGPT.
+You will notice that the take-home exam honor statement expressly affirms that you have not used any unauthorized materials.
+If your professor has expressly authorized in writing the use of generative AI tools, then your use of such tools will not be "unauthorized" and will comply with the honor statement.